oracle-livelabs/adb/shared/adb-speaks-human/integrate-genai/integrate-genai-aiw2025.md

 ## Acknowledgements

 * **Authors:**
+    * Marcos Arancibia, Lead Principal Product Manager, ADB-S
-    * Marty Gubar (Retired), Product Management
+    * Marty Gubar, Product Management (Retired)
+* **Contributors:**
     * Lauran K. Serhal, Consulting User Assistance Developer
-* **Contributors:**
     * Michelle Malcher, Director, Product Management
-    * Marcos Arancibia, Senior Principal Product Manager, ADB-S
-* **Last Updated By/Date:** Lauran K. Serhal, September 2025
+* **Last Updated By/Date:** Marcos Arancibia, July 2026

 Data about movies in this workshop were sourced from **Wikipedia**.

-Copyright (c) 2025  Oracle Corporation.
+Copyright (c) 2026  Oracle Corporation.

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3